Turtosa/from-zero-to-rag/from-zero-to-rag.md

 tags: ["rag", "nlp", "tutorial"]
 ---

-In 2025, it seems nearly tech company is introducing RAG as part of their new AI-enhanced product lineup.
-Technobabble zingers like "hybrid semantic-lexical retrieval" or "state-of-the-art multi-modal knowledge ingestion" often plague marketing material, leading the uninitiated to assume building RAG pipelines is a difficult task best left to the wizards.
+In 2025, it seems nearly [every] tech company is introducing RAG as part of their new AI-enhanced product lineup.
+Technobabble zingers like "hybrid semantic-lexical retrieval" or "state-of-the-art multimodal knowledge ingestion" ~~often~~ plague marketing material, leading the uninitiated to assume [that] building RAG pipelines is a difficult task best left to the wizards.

-This is the first part of a series on building a RAG system from scratch (save for the embedding model itself).
+This is the first part of a series on building a RAG system from scratch (~~save for~~ [aside from] the embedding model itself).
 Part one will cover the following:
 - Basic overview of RAG
 - Setting up a vector database and embedding model
 - Basic chunking of text files